shivammozar/PRODIGY_FS_05/README.md

 📫 Contact
 Feel free to reach out if you have any questions or suggestions:

-Email: ajaynayak2531@gmail.com
+Email: shivammozar100@gmail.com
-Twitter: alwaysajaykr18
+Twitter: shivammozar
-GitHub: alwaysajaykr18
+GitHub: shivammozar
 Thank you for visiting the MySocial project!
 We hope it helps you build an engaging and vibrant social media platform.
 Happy networking! 🚀